Free domestic travel insurance credit cards

 - It takes the hassle out of comparing travel insurance policies

-- Different card options mean you have control over your coverage and how much you spend
+- Different card options can give you control over your coverage and how much you spend

 - Many policies also cover your spouse and children when they travel with you

-- Your card policy will cover you for the same price at any age, unlike standalone policies which can charge higher premiums for younger or older travellers
+- Your card policy may cover you for the same price at any age, unlike standalone policies which can charge higher premiums for younger or older travellers

-- A range of destinations are covered for the same price, unlike some standalone travel policies
+- A range of destinations may be covered for the same price, unlike some standalone travel policies

-- A wide range of terms and conditions can mean you’re not covered for certain things or situations
+- A wide range of terms and conditions can mean you’re not covered for certain situations

-- You’ll typically pay a higher annual fee to cover the ‘free’ insurance
+- You’ll typically pay a higher annual fee for the credit card to cover the ‘free’ insurance

 - To be eligible for the travel insurance, you often have to activate your policy or use your card in a certain way – so always check your card’s terms and conditions

-- If you travel infrequently, it might not be worth paying the higher card premium
+- If you don’t travel frequently, the insurance might not be worth paying the higher card fee

 - Certain exclusions and excess payments can still apply, hitting you with unexpected costs